yaahc/rustconf/error-handling-isnt-all-about-errors.md

 Run with RUST_BACKTRACE=1 environment variable to display it.
 Run with RUST_BACKTRACE=full to include source snippets.</font></pre>

-Notes: this is the basic usage example, with an error section, a spantrace section which, if you're not familiar with tracing is this extremely cool backtrace-like type of tracing spans..., a suggestion, and an env setting section.
+Notes: Here we can see the basic usage example.

+Next slide: In it we have an error section.

 ---